Industrial

 Where Tilt-Up Construction Fits

 Tilt-Up Construction is a strong fit when the owner has clear operating objectives and the project team needs a practical way to translate those objectives into a buildable sequence.
-In and around Katy, that usually means work involving spec warehouses, retail pad shells, and owner-user industrial buildings with a schedule that has to stay honest under real field conditions.
+In and around Katy, that usually means work involving tilt-up spec warehouse and business park concrete, retail pad shell tilt-up casting and floor slabs, and owner-user industrial tilt-up concrete packages with a schedule that has to stay honest under real field conditions.

 What Tilt-Up Construction Includes